The first bronze coins were cast

 1902

-¼ Yang (二錢五分)
+¼ Yang (二錢五分) Coins

-The ¼ yang (二錢五分) coins were minted
+The ¼ yang

-during the years 1892-1901.
+were minted during the years 1892-1901.

 Their composition is 75% copper and 25% nickel.

-Varieties of this coin were produced in certain years and can include
+Varieties of this coin were produced in certain years

-differences in the country name ("Great Korea" 大朝鮮, "Korea" 朝鮮, "Daehan" 大韓) and the
+("Great Korea" 大朝鮮, "Korea" 朝鮮, "Daehan" 大韓)

-characters 小字).
+characters 大字, small characters 小字).

-From 1892-1897, the ¼ yang
+From 1892-1897, the ¼ yang coins were struck at the mint

-coins were struck at the mint in Incheon (仁川典局).
+in Incheon (仁川典局).
 The Yongsan mint

-(龍山典局) produced these coins from 1998-1901.
+produced these coins from 1998-1901.

-of ¼ yang
+Examples of ¼ yang

 coins are shown below.